patternfly/patternfly-elements/elements/pfe-navigation/documentation/implementation.md

 </div>
 ```

-Toggle ID's are controlled by the component, an ID on the button tag will be overridden.
-The ID suffix can be defined with the attribute `data-id-suffix`.
+The button's ID is controlled by the `pfe-navigation`, if one is added it will be overridden; however an ID suffix can be provided with the attribute `data-id-suffix`:

 So this:
 ```html